adyasingh/wallet/README.md

 - **Deployments and Environments:** Establish a streamlined deployment process, including CI/CD pipelines, to facilitate smooth transitions between development, staging, and production environments.

 - **Enhanced API Response Data:** Improve the API responses by including metadata and additional context where necessary.
 This can enhance the usability of the API for clients.

+- **Cleaner data seeding:** The fixtures can be migrated to an alternate endpoint or sql file for a cleaner main.go

+- **Extended database:** Enhance the database schemas and names for tracking and feature extension.

+There are, of course, several extensions to the current features that would add significant value and prepare this project for production.
+These include, but are not limited to:
+Frontend pages
+- Ability to onboard new users
+- Ability to update and manage existing users
+- Ability to onboard new wallets
+- Ability to update and manage existing wallets
+- Introduce other transaction types like refunds, chargebacks, etc.
+- Multi-currency support

 ## Reviewing the Project
 To effectively review this project, follow these steps: